lmarena/arena-hard-auto/README.md

 # Arena-Hard-Auto
-Arena-Hard-Auto-v0.1 is an automatic evaluation tool for instruction-tuned LLMs.
+Arena-Hard-Auto-v0.1 ([See Paper](https://arxiv.org/abs/2406.11939)) is an automatic evaluation tool for instruction-tuned LLMs.
 It contains 500 challenging user queries.
 We prompt GPT-4-Turbo as judge to compare the models' responses against a baseline model (default: GPT-4-0314).
-Although both Arena-Hard-Auto and Chatbot Arena Category Hard employ similar pipeline to select hard prompts, Arena-Hard-Auto employs automatic judge as a cheaper and faster approximator to human preference.
-Notably, Arena-Hard-Auto has the highest correlation and separability to Chatbot Arena among popular open-ended LLM benchmarks (see our paper).
+Notably, Arena-Hard-Auto has the highest correlation and separability to Chatbot Arena among popular open-ended LLM benchmarks ([See Paper](https://arxiv.org/abs/2406.11939)).
 If you are curious to see how well your model might perform on Chatbot Arena, we recommend trying Arena-Hard-Auto.

-Check out our paper for more details about how Arena Hard Auto v0.1 works -> [Paper link](https://arxiv.org/abs/2406.11939)

-Check out how Chatbot Arena Category Hard Prompt works -> [Blogpost link](https://lmsys.org/blog/2024-05-17-category-hard/)
+Although both Arena-Hard-Auto and Chatbot Arena Category Hard ([See Blog](https://lmsys.org/blog/2024-05-17-category-hard/)) employ similar pipeline to select hard prompts, Arena-Hard-Auto employs automatic judge as a cheaper and faster approximator to human preference.
+Checkout [BenchBuilder](BenchBuilder) folder for code and resources on how we curate Arena-Hard-Auto.

 ## Full Leaderboard (Updated: 08/09)
 ```console